seanmavley/DjangoHoldit/README.md

  - Then start the server by typing python manage.py runserver
  - Visit your localhost in your browser to see in action

+# Running tests
+ - You must have the server running on localhost:8000
+ - You must have the chromedriver file in ~/home/khophi/Downloads/ folder.
+Otherwise, change the resource to point to the respective directory you have yours in.
+ - In the root folder, `python manage test`

 Contact
 =======